 In our amplifiers, the output stage and speaker currents are sensed directly and if exceeding a pre-set threshold (60 A for the Model 1721 and 20 Amps for the Model 1701), the speaker is instantly disconnected using a solid state relay.
 The relay operate time is < 100 microseconds from the application of the overcurrent condition to disconnecting the loudspeaker.
 This technique allows us to exploit more fully the SOA region of the output power transistors without invasive protection schemes and goes a long way to explaining the very open sound of our products.

-Power supply performance is critical in any amplifier that has pretentions of high end performance.
-At Ovation High Fidelity, transformer VA ratings are sized at 5x the nominal single channel output power into 8 Ohms, while specifically for the Model 1727 Class A amplifier (due for launch Q1 2018), the transformer is rated at greater than 8 times the specified output power.
-The model 1701 is specified at 100 W RMS into 8 Ohms and features a 500 W power supply enabling it to comfortably deliver 180 W per channel into 4 Ohms, whilst the single channel peak output power approaches 450W (50 milli-second transient).
+Power supply performance is critical in any high performance amplifier.
+At Ovation High Fidelity, transformer VA ratings are sized at 5x the nominal single channel output power into 8 Ohms.
+The Model 1701 features a 500 W power supply enabling it to comfortably deliver 180 W per channel into 4 Ohms, whilst the single channel peak output power approaches 450W (50 milli-second transient).
 Large reservoir capacitors with working voltage ratings well in excess of the highest possible supply voltage ensure many years of reliable, trouble free service.

 The solid state relay (SSR) used to couple the amplifier output to the loudspeaker terminals features switching times that are at least 50 times faster than the conventional electro-mechanical relays used by our competitors.
 The on resistance is also considerably lower than conventional relays at < 15 thousandths of an Ohm.
 Critically, unlike electro-mechanical relays, our SSR suffers from NO wear out mechanisms whatsoever even after thousands of switching events at maximum load (60 A for the Model 1721 and 20 A for the model 1701).
 It is an expensive solution, but it is superior by any measure and that’s why we use it.